 Best PvE Special weapons

-In this section, we cover the best Special PvE weapons.
-And by Special, we mean either kinetic or Energy weapons that use Special ammo.
-Just remember, Special weapons use “Special” ammo, aka, green ammo boxes:
+These are the best Special PvE weapons.
+By Special, we refer to Kinetic or Energy weapons that use Special ammo, aka green ammo boxes:

 Destiny 2 Best PvE Heavy weapons

-In this section, we cover the best Heavy weapons for PvE.
-In other words, weapons that use “heavy” ammo, aka, purple ammo boxes:
+These are the best Heavy weapons for PvE.
+By Heavy, we refer to weapons that use Heavy ammo, aka purple ammo boxes:

 Destiny 2 PvE Meta